 Some call us the “gray ghost,” referencing our elegant silver-gray coat.
 Some of us also have distinctive grayish-blue (but not pure blue) eyes.
 Colors aside, we were developed in Germany to hunt big game, and in time to hunt smaller animals.
 We’re celebrated for endurance in the field and courage.
 We’re also lauded for our exceptionally high energy.
 We can hike, jog, retrieve and excel in field trials.
-Primarily when you look into my eyes, you won’t be thinking about color.
-You’ll be noticing that my animated eyes have an expectant, “what shall we do now?” spark!
+Primarily when you look into our eyes, you won’t be thinking about color.
+You’ll be noticing that our animated eyes have an expectant, “what shall we do now?” spark!

 Thumbnail: Photography courtesy Amanda Labadie, manymuddypaws.blogspot.com.